Balsamorhiza sagittata

-Balsamorhiza sagittata is a North American species of flowering plant in the tribe Heliantheae of the family Asteraceae known by the common name Arrowleaf Balsamroot.
-It is widespread across western Canada and much of the western United States.
+Balsamorhiza sagittata is a North American species of flowering plant in the tribe Heliantheae of the family Asteraceae known by the common name arrowleaf balsamroot.
+Also sometimes called Oregon sunflower, it is widespread across western Canada and much of the western United States.

 Description

 This is a taprooted perennial herb growing a hairy, glandular stem 20 to 60 cm tall, with the plant's total height up to 80 cm.
 The branching, barky root may extend over 2 m deep into the soil.
 The silvery-gray basal leaves are generally triangular in shape and large, approaching 50 cm in maximum length.
-Leaves farther up the stem are linear to narrowly oval in shape and smaller.
+Leaves higher up the stem are linear to narrowly oval in shape and smaller.
 The leaves have untoothed edges and are coated in fine to rough hairs, especially on the undersides.